briank-git/dsci100-pl-demo-course/README.md

 	- Need to learn [custom PL HTML elements](https://prairielearn.readthedocs.io/en/latest/elements/) for creating questions
 - No exam anti-cheat
 - Documentation for self-hosting is light overall and no support is available

+## Demo Exam Notes
+- Lockdown Browser seems to work when a link to PL is embedded in a LDB enabled Canvas quiz which points directly at the demo exam without any extra redirects.
+If students have to be redirected to login through UBC, it might throw an error and close itself.
+	- The error: ```Lockdown Browser does not support switching from one learning system to another in a single session...```
+- Built in R autograder does not output plots in feedback natively
+- Built in Python autograder only natively supports matplotlib plots and does not output Altair plots in feedback
+- Returned error output from R autograder can be cryptic when it's not able to run student code to completion
+- Otherwise writing autograder tests in PrairieLearn is relatively straightforward and similar to tests in current worksheets and tutorials
+- Appears that manual grading is done by picking a submission from a question's manual grading queue, one queue per manual graded question
+- Able to easily share questions that are language agnostic between Python and R exams